Skip to Content

 West Lafayette, IN 47907-2050

-Target grade distribution for School of Business Core courses will culminate in a 3.0 GPA average.
+Target grade distribution for Daniels School of Business Core courses will culminate in a 3.0 GPA average.
 This average would be calculated each semester for an individual instructor teaching one or more sections of a core course.
 The target grade distribution for elective courses culminates in a 3.3 average GPA.
 Known exceptions to these targets should be discussed in advance by the Management Policy Committee.

 Honors GPA: In November, 2019, the MPC approved an exception for all Honors sections at an average GPA of 3.3, the same as for elective courses.